lasalazarr/monolith-migrate-to-reactive-modules/README.md

 ### Compile

-To compile we are using gradle, run on the console:
+To compile you need gradle instaleed; and then, run on the console:

 ``
 gradle bootRun